Gaspare Mutolo

 Gaspare Mutolo (Palermo, February 5, 1940) is a Sicilian mafioso, also known as "Asparino".
 In 1992 he became a pentito (state witness against the Mafia).
 He was the first mafioso who spoke about the connections between Cosa Nostra and Italian politicians.
-Mutolo’s declarations contributed to the indictment of Italy’s former Prime Minister Giulio Andreotti and to an understanding of the context of the 1992 Mafia murders of the politician Salvo Lima and the magistrates Giovanni Falcone and Paolo Borsellino.
+Mutolo's declarations contributed to the indictment of Italy's former Prime Minister Giulio Andreotti and to an understanding of the context of the 1992 Mafia murders of the politician Salvo Lima and the magistrates Giovanni Falcone and Paolo Borsellino.

 Early career

-Mutolo grew up in the narrow streets of Pallavicino and neighbourhood of Partanna-Mondello in Palermo.
+Mutolo grew up in the narrow streets of Pallavicino and the neighbourhood of Partanna-Mondello in Palermo.
 He left school and started working as a mechanic.
-At the same time he was involved in car-theft ring.
-Since he was young he lived in the world of Cosa Nostra.
+At the same time, he was involved in a car-theft ring.
+He lived in the world of Cosa Nostra since his youth.
 Several of his blood family were members of the Mafia.

 In 1965 he ended up in prison for the first time.
 In the Ucciardone prison in Palermo he shared a cell with Totò Riina, the future boss of the Corleonesi.
-Noticing the deference with which Riina was treated, Mutolo realised that his cellmate had to be someone important and ingratiated himself with Riina by letting him win at cards.
-When they both had left prison, Mutolo was Riina’s personal driver for a while – a position of great trust.
+Noticing the deference with which Riina was treated, Mutolo realized that his cellmate had to be someone important and ingratiated himself with Riina by letting him win at cards.
+When they both left prison, Mutolo was Riina's personal driver for a while – a position of great trust.

 In 1973, Mutolo was initiated into the Partanna-Mondello family headed by Rosario Riccobono.
+The affiliation took place in the Poggio Vallesana farmhouse, in Marano di Napoli, owned by the historical Camorra boss Lorenzo Nuvoletta, an ally of the Corleonesi.
 "When I became a member, it was for me a new life, with new rules.
-For me only Cosa Nostra existed," he later recalled.
-He became the right-hand man of Riccobono and Riina’s trusted man for delicate missions.
+For me only Cosa Nostra existed.", he later recalled.
+He became the right-hand man of Riccobono and Riina's trusted man for delicate missions.
 In 1976 and 1982, Mutolo was arrested again, and during one of his sojourns in prison, he became the cellmate of the old boss of the Corleonesi, Luciano Leggio (later he claimed that he had painted the pictures that are attributed to Leggio).

 Thanks to his close ties with the Corleonesi, he survived the massacre that wiped out the old guard including former Corleonesi ally Riccobono of the Partanna-Mondello Mafia family at the end of 1982, in the midst of the Second Mafia War.